postgresql-interfaces/psqlodbc/test/README.txt

 To run the test suite, you need first to build and install the driver, and create a Data Source with the name "psqlodbc_test_dsn".
-This DSN is used by all the regression tests, and it should point to a valid PostgrSQL server
+This DSN is used by all the regression tests, and it should point to a valid PostgreSQL server.

 The Windows test suite makes use of environment variable PG_BIN to find the location of pg_regress and the location of the binaries of PostgreSQL that